5yncr/backend/docs/index.rst

 be used in a web browser.
 It communicates over a network or unix socket to the backend.
 The tracker is similar to a tracker in bittorrent: it keeps track of which nodes are syncing which drops, and acts as a key server for public keys.
-See `the tracker repo <https://github.com/5yncr/tracker>`_ for documentation on running the tracker.
-See `the frontend repo
-<https://github.com/5yncr/frontend>`_ for documentation on running the
+See :ref:`the tracker docs <tracker:index>` for documentation on running the tracker.
+See :ref:`the frontend docs <frontend:index>` for documentation on running the frontend.
-frontend.
 Read on for how to use the backend.

 Before continuing, please look through the :ref:`terms`.
 Then, continue to :ref:`usage` for instructions on using 5yncr from the command line.